Runix-Minecraft/Runix/README.md

 ###Contributing
 To contribute Runix you must:

-    1: Have a basic to working knowledge of Java and the Forge api
+    1: Have a basic to working knowledge of Java and the Forge api.
-    2: Have a working of how git works
+    2: Have a basic to working knowledge of how git works.
     3: A GitHub account
     4: Fork the project
 ====